AnoukSmet/Casa-Pedra-Nobre/testing.md

 Page to update contact displays nicely on the screen.

 ### Functionality
-Contact information for profile, which is being used to prefill the contact form upon checkout.
+Contact information for profile, which is being used to pre-fill the contact form upon checkout.
 Overview of past and upcoming reservations but the option the view the confirmation page.
 The user will be taken to the checkout success page with a flash message that reminds the user that this is a past confirmation.
 Display of the recommendations that were added to the favourites of the user.